Local railway company crests

 Above-left we are in the station car park looking at the station and its connection upper-right with the overhead cable-drawn 'railway' link with the airport complex several hundred yards behind the photographer (see also Train Photos page).
 Above-right we see the waiting area from which the plaforms are accessed to the right - to the left is the main concourse which runs through to the NEC.
 When you enter the station through the entrance shown at the top of the page you have to go up to the concourse which is on the first floor and into the waiting area then down to platform level.

-Platforms 1 and 2.
-Platforms 3 and 4.
+Platforms 1 and 2

 Above-left we are on platform 2 looking at the station building in the direction of Birmingham.
 Above-right we are in the same spot but looking to platforms 3 and 4 again in the direction of Birmingham.
 This is a large station with platform facilities as well as a bar/cafe in the waiting area upstairs however, it does have a bit of a 'New Street' feel to it which is somewhat unfortunate: built in the middle of nowhere with loads of land to spare and they still had to stack floors above the platforms making them dark and depressing!

-Station building from platform 2.
-Platform 2 towards Hampton-in-Arden.
+Station building from platform 2

 Above-left we see the whole station from platform 2 - note the huge BR logo.
 Above-right we are again on platform 2 but looking towards Coventry.
 As a word of warning to anyone intending to visit by car: the long stay car park charged £5.00 for 45 minutes - 20 of which were spent trying to locate a machine to pay for the parking so I could get out!
 If you do park there, the pay machines are in between the concourse and waiting room shown above cunningly concealed behind a screen - further more, Virgin's car park charges are not displayed in the car park.
 Anyway, other than that it is worth a look around but is a little characterless and sterile compared with those stations of a pre-grouping and/or pre-nationalisation pedigree.